BlueBrain/placement-algorithm/python/doc/source/index.rst

     --rules           Path to placement rules file [required] --alpha           [optional, default: 1.0]
-    --seed            Random number generator seed [optional, default: 0] --max-fail-ratio  Max failure ratio for any mtype [optional, default: 0] --output          Path to output TSV file [required]
+    --seed            Random number generator seed [optional, default: 0] --output          Path to output TSV file [required]

 assign-morphologies
 -------------------

-Write morphologies from TSV list obtained from ``choose-morphologies`` to MVD3.
+Write morphologies from TSV list obtained with ``choose-morphologies`` to MVD3.

 Also, assign orientation for each cell position based on atlas orientation field (applying additional random rotation around Y-axis).

-By default, no ``N/A`` are allowed in the input TSV list.
+``--max-drop-ratio`` option limits the ratio of ``N/A``s per mtype allowed in the input TSV list.
-By providing ``--dropna`` flag, user can instruct the command to drop ``N/A`` cells from the resulting MVD3.
+If for none of the mtypes the ratio of ``N/A``s exceeds this limit, cells with ``N/A`` morphologies are dropped from the resulting MVD3.
-Please note that in this case cells would be re-indexed to preserve continuous range of cell IDs.
+Please note that if at least one cell is dropped, MVD3 would be re-indexed to preserve continuous range of cell IDs.
+If not specified, ``--max-drop-ratio`` defaults to zero (i.e., no ``N/A`` allowed).

 Parameters
 ~~~~~~~~~~